2008 Greek riots: The shooting incident

 Following some exchange of verbal abuse that, according to several witnesses, was initiated by the guards, one fired his gun.
 The guards said that a group of youth had thrown stones and other items at them.
 Eyewitnesses who spoke to Greek media, however, reported that the special guards were not attacked by the youths, nor was their physical safety put in danger at any time.
 Instead, the special guards approached the group and verbally assaulted them in order to provoke them.
 The special guard said he fired three rounds, two warning shots in the air and a third aimed on the ground.
 Several eyewitnesses said they believed the policeman had directly targeted the youngsters.

-The victim, Alexandros – Andreas Grigoropoulos (Αλέξανδρος – Ανδρέας Γρηγορόπουλος) was a 15-year-old student, who lived in the affluent northern Athens suburb of Palaio Psychiko and attended a private school (the Moraitis School).
+The victim, Alexandros – Andreas Grigoropoulos (Αλέξανδρος – Ανδρέας Γρηγορόπουλος) was a 15-year-old student, who lived in the affluent northern Athens suburb of Palaio Psychiko and attended the private Moraitis School.
 Immediately following the shooting, he was transported to the nearby Evangelismos Hospital where he was pronounced dead.

 Investigation of the shooting

 A criminal investigation was initiated against the police officer who fired the shot, on a charge of murder ("intentional homicide" according to Greek law), while his partner was charged as an accomplice.
 Both were suspended from duty and were kept in detention.
 The defense counsel who was initially hired resigned shortly after accepting the case, citing personal reasons.

 On 10 December, Alexis Kougias, counsel for the defendants, said that preliminary results of the ballistic tests apparently show that it was indeed a ricochet and that the two policemen will only appear before the public prosecutor after the forensic, toxicological, and ballistic examinations had been completed.
 However, the results of forensic tests indicated that the bullet that killed Grigoropoulos had entered the youth's body directly.
-This cast doubt on claims, by the 37-year-old policeman charged with the boy's murder, that the bullet had been fired as a warning and ricocheted.
+This supported doubt on claims, by the 37-year-old policeman charged with the boy's murder, that the bullet had been fired as a warning and ricocheted.
 On the morning of 11 December, Dimitris Tsovolas, former MP and economic minister under the previous PASOK government, agreed to serve as the counsel for Grigoropoulos' family.